fyrox-book/fyrox-book.github.io/src/fyrox/beginning/data_management.md

 ## Iterators

-There are few possible iterators, each one is useful for a particular purpose:
+There are a few possible iterators, each one serving its own purpose:

-1) `iter/iter_mut` - creates an iterator that iterates over occupied pool entries returning references to an object associated with an entry.
+1) `iter/iter_mut` - creates an iterator over occupied pool entries, returning references to each object.
-2) `pair_iter/pair_iter_mut` - creates an iterator that iterates over occupied pool entries returning tuples with two elements `(handle, reference)`.
+2) `pair_iter/pair_iter_mut` - creates an iterator over occupied pool entries, returning tuples of a handle and reference to each object.

 ```rust,no_run
 # extern crate fyrox;